VCMason/Foley2021/README.md

 Example hypothesis file MammalHypotheses.txt

 Hypothesis file format has three sections per hypothesis delimited by "|" .
-Indicidual species names are delimited by ", ".
+Individual species names are delimited by ", ".
 File follows a .fasta-like format

 >hypothesis_1
 All species in the test clade | Required species from the test clade | Outgroup species